 The Lancastrian Hall has been mainly vacant since 2012, with its final occupier, the library, being relocated to Swinton Gateway in 2015.
 The building has been closed off since then.
 There are no imminent plans for its reuse.

 The Lancastrian Hall forms part of the council’s civic estate.
-Given that the building occupies a prominent corner within the centre of Swinton and is in part physically connected to the shopping centre (which is privately owned), the council considers that future decisions regarding the building will be guided by a comprehensive plan for the area, guided by the vision and developed with the community.
+Given that the building occupies such a large and prominent corner within the centre of Swinton and is in part physically connected to the shopping centre (which is privately owned), the council considers that future decisions regarding the building will be guided by a comprehensive plan for the area (a masterplan) developed in partnership with the community.
+Such an approach would ensure that decisions had been made about the future use of the site, prior to demolition of the existing building – so that work is carried out in a structured and timely manner.

 Are there any plans for the shopping centre?